Dec 26, 2025

 -

-For pop music: Slight boost in treble and midrange for clarity.
+For pop music: boost treble and midrange for brighter vocals

 -